 Oil – in freezing temperatures, your engine will likely perform better with thinner motor oil.
 It’s often recommended that you switch from 10-W30 to 5-W30.
 Choosing low-viscosity oil in the winter will help it flow more easily between moving parts when cold.
 If it’s time for an oil change, visit Dave’s Muffler in Kenosha, WI!

-Battery – cold weather takes a toll on your battery and there’s not always warning signs that its about to fail; so it’s vital to check your vehicle’s battery and charging system.
-It’s recommended to replace your battery ever 3 years or so for optimal performance regardless of the weather.
+Battery – cold weather takes a toll on your battery and there are not always warning signs that it’s about to fail; so it’s vital to check your vehicle’s battery and charging system.
+It’s recommended to replace your battery every 3 years or so for optimal performance regardless of the weather.
 If your battery dies, call Dave’s for a tow!

 Defroster and Heater – driver visibility is crucial in bad weather, so it is important to make sure both your heating and defrosting systems are working properly.
 The heater will keep you warm in case of an accident or car trouble, and the defroster will prevent your windshield from icing up.